Package 'ProbBreed'

 y=μ+g+l+εy = \mu + g + l + \varepsilon

-Where yy is the phenotype, μ\mu is the intercept, gg is the genotypic effect, ll is the location (or environment) effect, and ε\varepsilon is the residue (which contains the genotype-by-location interaction, in this case).
+Where yy is the phenotype, μ\mu is the intercept, gg is the genotypic effect, ll is the location (or environment) effect, and ε\varepsilon is the error (which contains the genotype-by-location interaction, in this case).

 2. Randomized complete blocks design : fitted when repl is a single string.
 It will fit different models depending if reg and year are NULL: